Jeongnyeon: The Star Is Born: Reception

 "Jeongnyeon" premiered on October 12, 2024, receiving an initial viewership rating of 4.8%.
 Following its first episodes, the drama experienced a substantial increase, with ratings soaring to an average of 8.9% and reaching as high as 10.0% in the capital region right after the second episode.
 This remarkable rise indicates its strong audience engagement and interest in the unfolding narrative.

 Despite controversies surrounding the adaptation, including character removals and scheduling issues, the drama has captivated audiences with its storytelling and performances.
 Kim Tae-Ri's portrayal of Yoon Jeong-Nyeon has been frequently praised for her emotional depth and singing talents, contributing significantly to the drama's appeals.

 In the fifth week of October, Good Data Corporation's TV-OTT drama buzzworthiness report showed Jeongnyeon maintaining its top rank for four consecutive weeks.
 The series led across VON (Voice of Netizens), SNS, video categories, and even the search response survey.
 Moreover, its topicality score consistently rose, setting new records weekly.
 In TV-OTT drama performer buzzworthiness, Kim Tae-ri also held the number one spot for four consecutive weeks.
 For the fifth week, other cast members in the top 10 included Shin Ye-eun (3rd), Jung Eun-chae (4th), Woo Da-bi (6th), and Kim Yoon-hye (7th).

+Adaptation Differences

+The drama was adapted to center on Yoon Jeong-nyeon, while also developing the stories of the characters around her and the internal dynamics of the Maeran Theater Company.
+Director Jung Ji-in and writer Choi Hyo-bi settled on this direction through several script meetings, focusing on Jeong-nyeon's growth and the story of the Maeran Theater Company within the limited number of episodes.

+One of the major differences from the original webtoon was the removal of the character Kwon Bu-yong.
+In the original, Kwon Bu-yong is Yoon Jeong-nyeon's most devoted fan and plays an important role in the story.
+Jung Ji-in explained that Bu-yong was excluded during the adaptation process because she believed the drama needed to focus on the relationship between Yoon Jeong-nyeon and Heo Yeong-seo.
+The emotional qualities and some of the roles associated with Kwon Bu-yong were incorporated into other characters as part of the adaptation.